odoo/documentation/accounting/receivables/customer_invoices/installment_plans.rst

 .. note::

 	payment terms are not to be confused with a payment in several parts.
-If, for a specific order, you invoice the customer in two parts, that’s not a payment term but an invoice policy.
+If, for a specific order, you invoice the customer in two parts, that's not a payment term but an invoice policy.

 Configuration